Domestic Violence Lawyers Sydney

 Carrying a combined and rich experience of almost 29 years, Benjamin Leonardo – The Defenders is home to some of Sydney’s best criminal defence lawyers.

-If you are facing domestic violence related charges, contact our team to arrange a FREE consultation.
+If you are facing domestic violence related charges, contact our team to arrange a first consultation.